 What is a PHEV Car?

 A plug-in hybrid electric vehicle is one where a conventional combustion engine is combined with an electric motor and a large battery pack, which is chargeable from an external source.
-It means you can do short journeys using battery power only and enjoy the more carbon-friendly zero-emission travel that implies.
+It means you can do shorter journeys using battery power only and enjoy the more carbon-friendly zero-emission travel that implies.
 And if you need to travel further than the car's electric range, you still have a petrol engine or a diesel engine.
-The electric-only range of earlier plug-in hybrids is around 10-25 miles, but more modern models – and larger cars with more room for larger battery packs such as the latest Range Rover can achieve 50 miles or more without needing to be plugged into a charging point.
+The electric-only range of earlier plug-in hybrids is around 10-25 miles, but newer cars such as the latest Volkswagen Golf and Passat PHEV models can – officially at least – achieve 80 miles or more without needing to be plugged in.

-So far so simple, though a hybrid like this is more than likely going to be more complicated, heavy and expensive than a conventional car, as the powertrain effectively has two motors and big battery.
-It should be noted, too, that there are various ingenious ways of combining those two power sources: from the epicyclic gear train-based Toyota hybrid systems; the off-the-shelf ZF automatic transmission-based systems where the motor/generator replaces the torque converter; or the clever GKN-geared system as used in the Mitsubishi Outlander PHEV SUV, which combines drive sources.
-Each has its own advantages and disadvantages, and different plug-in hybrids can each feel very different to drive, so it is worth testing a selection of models to see which you prefer.
+So far so simple, although a hybrid like this is more than likely going to be more complicated, heavy and expensive than a petrol or diesel car because the powertrain effectively has two motors and big battery.
+There are various ingenious ways of combining those two power sources, depending on the specific make and model, but all PHEVs have an automatic gearbox of some sort and most function as a regular (or self-charging) hybrid if you don’t charge the battery pack.
+Each PHEV has its own advantages and disadvantages, and different plug-in hybrids can each feel very different to drive, so it is worth testing a selection of models to see which you prefer.

 It's important to note that a plug-in hybrid is not the same as a regular or self-charging hybrid.
 The latter doesn't give you the option of plugging in to recharge the battery.
-Several cars are available as both, and often as a pure battery electric vehicle too, so make sure you're choosing the plug-in hybrid version from the line-up.
-Examples include the Toyota Prius Plug-in, the Hyundai Ioniq Plug-in and the Kia Niro.
+Several cars are available as both, with examples including the Toyota Prius and Toyota RAV4.
+Some – such as the Hyundai Ioniq – are also available as a a pure electric vehicle too, so make sure you're choosing the plug-in hybrid version from the line-up.

-When considering a PHEV, do be aware that the headline fuel consumption figures (including the electric-only range) quoted by manufacturers, whether in the previous NEDC test cycle or the current WLTP cycle, do not reflect what you’ll achieve in the real world.
-This is largely because such tests are based on two unrealistic conditions where the battery is fully charged and completely discharged – even the most assiduous owner is unlikely to manage this for much of the time.
+When considering a PHEV, be aware that the fuel consumption figures (including the electric-only range) quoted by manufacturers, whether in the previous NEDC test cycle or the current WLTP cycle, do not reflect what you’ll achieve in the real world.
+This is because these are based on a weighted average of running two sets of tests procedure in a lab – one with the battery fully charged and one when it’s completely discharged.
+Some PHEVs have an official average fuel economy rating of more than 900mpg as a result – a figure that's near-impossible to replicate on real roads.
+An updated test designed to give more realistic figures was introduced for all new PHEVs in January 2025.

-To make the most of that electric power, most of your journeys should be relatively short, and you need to ensure you have regular access to a charger – ideally at home or at work if it’s for a regular commute.
-If your commute is a long one, or you take on long journeys on a regular basis, you should think carefully about whether a PHEV is right for you.
+You should also consider whether a PHEV fits your driving habits and lifestyle.
+To make the most of a plug-in hybrid’s electric range, most of your journeys should be relatively short, and you need to ensure you have regular access to a charger – ideally at home or at work if it’s for a regular commute.
+If your commute is a long one, or you take on long journeys on a regular basis, a PHEV might not make financial sense.

 One final issue is that you might end up spending more time than you’d think at public charging stations compared with full EVs.
-This is because, even though some EVs can charge their batteries to 80 percent capacity in around half an hour at a rapid charger, most plug-in hybrids can only charge up at a fraction of that pace, though this is changing with some of the latest higher-end PHEVs.
+This is because many plug-in hybrids have a maximum charging rate that’s far slower than the latest electric cars.
+So even though a PHEV has a smaller battery, it may take longer to charge.
+Bear in mind, though, that this is changing with some of the latest higher-end PHEVs.

 Plug-in Hybrid Pricing

 Look at prices of PHEVs versus their internal combustion-engined equivalents, and you’ll see that they tend to be higher.
 That’s hardly surprising.
-For a start, with a PHEV you’re getting a whole extra drivetrain, plus they were and are often offered with high levels of standard equipment which also helps with residual values.
-Throw in the attraction of the possible fuel economy benefits and an increasing awareness of the advantages of electric propulsion in general, and it’s not surprising that the market is showing more and more signs that used car buyers are paying more attention to plug-in vehicles.
+For a start, with a PHEV you’re getting a whole extra drivetrain, plus they were and are often offered with high levels of standard equipment.

 Running Costs for Plug-in Hybrids

-A far as the batteries themselves are concerned, evidence to date suggests that they are proving to be durable, and it’s rare, particularly with newer PHEVs, to hear cases of owners needing to replace dead cells, let alone whole battery units.
+A plug-in hybrid has two power sources to maintain, too, although most electric motors are simple, durable items.
+As far as the battery packs, evidence suggests that they are proving to be durable and it’s rare, particularly with newer PHEVs, to hear cases of owners needing to replace dead cells, let alone whole battery units.
 Buyers should also be reassured that most manufacturers offer a longer warranty on the battery than they might on other components – an eight-year, 100,000-mile battery warranty is the norm, but this does differ from manufacturer to manufacturer so it’s important to check.

-What's Happened in the Market for Plug-in Hybrids?
+What's Happened to the Market for Plug-in Hybrids?

 Is There a Grant for Buying a Used Plug-in Hybrid?

-As outlined above, the relationship between plug-in hybrids and Government grants has been complicated to say the least.
+As outlined above, the relationship between plug-in hybrids and Government grants has been complicated.
 However, as a used buy all you need to know is that there are no grants available for purchasing a plug-in hybrid.